-    To answer the question of when is the best time for the wildebeest migration, we need to first understand that the animals move in continuous cycle in search of water and fresh nutritious grasses.
+To answer the question of when is the best time to see the wildebeest migration, you need to first understand that wildlife moves in continuous cycle in search of water and fresh nutritious grasses.

 Up to two million wildebeest and half a million zebra live in the Serengeti National Park along with thousands of gazelles, impala and other antelope.
 This in turn attracts the predators which make Serengeti eco-system a piece of dramatic open air theatre.